Early Childhood

-SCECS Early Childhood Services operate in close partnership with the local Catholic school and parish community.
-Our education and care program supports the 'Early Years Learning Framework', a National Framework for children from birth to five years.
+SCECS Early Learning Services operate in close partnership with the local Catholic school and parish community.
+Our education and care program supports the 'Early Years Learning Framework',

 The Framework's vision is for all children to experience play-based learning that is engaging and builds success for life.
 Our play-based, emergent curriculum is designed to meet the individual needs, interests, and investigations of children.